worthingtonse/Scopeofwork/README.md

 Determine exactly what functionalities will be included in the SDK.
 This should cover the core capabilities like data shredding, routing, and reassembly for secure token creation and distribution.

 ## Functionalities to be included:
+🔴 Means not implemented yet.
+🟡 Means not fully implemented yet or needs customization.
 Catagory | Subcat | Function | Description
 ---|---|---|---
 CloudCoin | Status | Echo RAIDA | Sends each RAIDA a ping to check connection.
 Returns the response time or timeout.